interpretml/DiCE/README.rst

 -------
 If you find DiCE useful for your research work, please cite it as follows.

-Ramaravind K. Mothilal, Amit Sharma, and Chenhao Tan (2020).
-Explaining machine learning classifiers through diverse counterfactual explanations.
-Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency.
+Ramaravind K. Mothilal, Amit Sharma, and Chenhao Tan (2020). **Explaining machine learning classifiers through diverse counterfactual explanations**. *Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency*.

 Bibtex::